Features of ado toys

 A sticker featuring the pine tree, the final mark

-Over the years, ado’s product range changed quite a bit.
-Designer Ko Verzuu’s use of form and colour evolved as well.
+Over the years, ado’s product range changed quite a bit, and so did designer Ko Verzuu’s use of form and colour.
 Because of this, you can get a sense of how old your doll’s furniture, toy car, or block box is by just looking at it.

 Dollhouse furniture